-Strategize as a group and ensure that a diverse group (consider race, ethnicity, gender, faith, sexual orientation, and profession) of to participate in the FVTF.
+Strategize as a group and ensure that a diverse group (consider race, ethnicity, gender, faith, sexual orientation, and profession) of individuals are invited to participate in the FVTF.
 What are the demographics of your area?
 Invite the members of and groups connected to underserved populations.
-Core stakeholders include survivors, law enforcement, prosecutors, , probation, 911 operators, mental health professionals, and advocacy agencies.
+Core stakeholders include survivors, law enforcement, prosecutors, judges, probation, 911 operators, mental health professionals, and advocacy agencies.

 Some recruitment strategies to consider are: